West Side, Chicago

-The West Side is one of the three major sections of the city of Chicago, Illinois, U.S. The other two sections within Chicago that associate with the West Side are the North Side and the South Side.
-The West Side consists of communities that are of historical, cultural, and ideological importance to the history and development of Chicago.
+The West Side is one of the three major sections of the city of Chicago, Illinois, United States.
+The others are the North Side and South Side.
+The West Side contains communities that are of historical and cultural importance to the history and development of Chicago.
 On the flag of Chicago, the West Side is represented by the central white stripe.